g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

 I realised that they manage by compartmentalisation; inherited <a href="{{lw}}">memetic immunity</a>.
 That we tortured god to death is not _really_ thought about - many don't know the fundamental dogmas - reading the bible seems fairly rare.
 Instead, in the foreground is chitchat, coffee, charity, and plodding, safe Victorian hymns.
 The blood does not mean blood to them, whatever the catechism has them say.
 It's a social scene, a life-structure, and a comfort first, not necessarily a propositional creed.
 The varieties of religious nonexperience. <a href="#fn:6" id="fnref:6">6</a>

 So not really theism.
-Previously, I had been reducing religion to theism, and theism to philosophical theism, and, often, philosophical theism to fideism or fundamentalism or supernaturalism and redneck jihadism.<a href="#fn:7" id="fnref:7">7</a>
+Previously, I had been reducing religion to doxastic theism, and, often, doxastic theism to fideism or fundamentalism or supernaturalism and redneck jihadism.<a href="#fn:7" id="fnref:7">7</a>

 <br>

 (I was, at 20, just wise enough to catch myself before I made an equal and opposite error, that of just ignoring literal theism; I could easily have reduced religion to nonpropositional coreligionism.
-But no: there are the community fiends and the philosophical theists I knew from the debates.<a href="#fn:2" id="fnref:2">2</a> Obviously these are <a href="{{ideal}}">ideal types</a> and many people are some of both.)
+But no: there are the community fiends and the philosophical doxastic theists I knew from the debates.<a href="#fn:2" id="fnref:2">2</a> Obviously these are <a href="{{ideal}}">ideal types</a> and many people are some of both.)